Property Management Software Support - REST Instructions for PIM

 Step 2: In the Output box (near the top of the screen), select Excel.

-Step 3: You can also filter your export data and export just your own Inspections by selecting your name from the Manager drop down menu.
+Step 3: We recommend you filter your export data and export just your own Inspections by selecting your name from the Manager drop down menu.
+This reduces the data file to only display your own inspections for importing into PIM.

 Step 4: In the Output File Name section/box (near to the bottom) select Browse and select the directory of where you would like to save the new file (e.g. Desktop) and then enter the File Name (e.g. PG-PIM Inspections Import-11062015.xls) and then click Open.